mhbeals/mhwood.github.io/histories/hndm.md

 ### Re-Publication

 Direct access to the OCR and image files is not available.
-Open Access PDFs cannot can be printed.
+Open access PDFs cannot can be printed.
 Digital content cannot be incorporated into any digital platform or application without prior authorization by the HNDM.